ChainAgnostic/CAIPs/CAIPs/caip-27.md

 type: Standard
 created: 2020-12-12
 updated: 2022-11-16
-requires: ["2", "25", "171"]
+requires: [2, 25, 171]
 ---

 ## Simple Summary

-CAIP-27 defines a standard JSON-RPC method for requesting methods mapped to a target chain.
+CAIP-27 defines a standard JSON-RPC method for requesting specific RPC methods, mapped to one specific target chain, one per call.

 ## Abstract

-This proposal has the goal to define a standard method for decentralization applications to request JSON-RPC methods from cryptocurrency wallets directed to a given target chain.
+This proposal has the goal to define a standard method for decentralization applications to request one JSON-RPC method (per call) from cryptocurrency wallets, scoped to a given target chain.

 ## Motivation